etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-computed-column.md

 What you can see is that the from clause uses an aliased table, the c_order_id at the end is the non-aliased column of the main table.

-**Note:**
+!!!Note

-  * a computed column can be used in the definition of a field for an Openbravo column, just like every other column.
+    * a computed column can be used in the definition of a field for an Etendo column, just like every other column.
     * a computed column that uses a String reference should have a length greater than zero.
 Because this is the number of characters which are going to be displayed in form view.
     * the field is always read-only, it is recomputed/set automatically when updating or inserting a record.
     * filtering and sorting on computed columns/fields is possible.
 Note: see the performance section at the end of this wiki document.

 ##  Use case: show totals on a header